Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Question: Can fisetin, also called Cognisetin and Novusetin, really improve memory?

-Fisetin has been studied by researchers at the Salk Institute for Biological Studies, which own a patent for fisetin as a memory enhancer (U.S. Patent 7897637 B2).
+Fisetin has been studied by researchers at the Salk Institute for Biological Studies, which owns a patent for fisetin as a memory enhancer (U.S. Patent 7897637 B2).
 Laboratory and animal studies have found that it protects and promotes the growth of brain cells, and enhances memory in mice (Maher, Proc Natl Acad Sci 2006).
-However, there are no published studies on the effect of fisetin on memory, or its long-term safety at the dose provided by supplements, in people.
+A more recent study in mice showed that, taken orally, fisetin crossed the blood-brain barrier and appeared to promote brain cell communication in the hippocampus, a part of the brain associated with long-term memory (He, J Pharmacol Sci 2018).

-Based on amounts used in animal studies, a dose between 50 and 150 mg day has been proposed as potentially beneficial in people.
-Most supplements provide between 50 and 100 mg per daily serving and cost between $11 and $15 for a 30 day supply, although combination supplements that contain additional ingredients can cost as much as $45.
+A dose between 50 and 150 mg day has been proposed as potentially beneficial in people.
+Most supplements provide between 50 and 100 mg per daily serving and cost between $11 and $15 for a 30-day supply, although combination supplements that contain additional ingredients can cost as much as $45.